NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 FC=mpif90 ./compiler.sh
 ```

-After successfully building the `t-route`, you can run `ngen` with routing.
+After successfully building `t-route`, you can run `ngen` with routing.
 Note that we have several realization configuration files and the `routing_config_CONUS.yaml` file for running `ngen` with routing.
 The realization configuration file and `routing_config_CONUS.yaml` specify where the input and output files are.
 For routing, we assume the existence of a `stream_output_dir` directory for writing output files.
 You need to do `mkdir stream_output_dir` before running `ngen`.
 With that, we can run an example with the command:

 ```
 mpirun -n 32 ./cmake_build_mpi/ngen ./hydrofabric/conus.gpkg '' ./hydrofabric/conus.gpkg '' data/baseline/conus_bmi_multi_realization_config_w_sloth_noah_pet_cfe_trt.json conus_partition_32.json